 Extra Easy Vegan Pancakes

-Our quick and easy vegan pancakes recipe makes pancakes that are light, extra fluffy, and so delicious.
+This quick and easy vegan pancake recipe makes pancakes that are light, extra fluffy, and so delicious.
 This recipe is dairy-free, egg-free, and can be made gluten-free when a gluten-free flour blend is used.

 You Will Need

 1 cup all-purpose flour, whole wheat flour or gluten-free flour blend

 1 1/2 tablespoons sugar, see notes for substituting maple syrup

 1/4 teaspoon fine sea salt